HomeGlossary › Lemon Balm

 Signature Accords

-On a blotter after a day, Lemon Balm retains its refreshing qualities but develops a softer, more mellow character.
-The citrus notes settle into a warm, green base that exudes a sense of tranquility and comfort.
-This lingering scent has its versatility.
+On a blotter after a day, Lemon Balm softens, its citrus notes settling into a warm, green base.

 Evolution over time